Paymo Logo

 For example, messaging tools like Slack allow teams to communicate instantly, create task-related groups, integrate Google Drive and other workflow apps, etc. Slack also integrates with popular project management apps, like Paymo.

-There are video apps like Zoom that make virtual meetings possible.
+There are video conferencing apps like Zoom that enable virtual meetings.
 You need to integrate these bare minimum communication tech stacks to facilitate remote team management.

-Using these communication tools, you can host brainstorming sessions, organize check-ins when necessary, and call and check on employees without micromanaging them.
+Using these communication tools, you can host brainstorming sessions, schedule check-ins as needed, and call or check in with employees without micromanaging.

 5. Practice virtual team-building

-Many brands complain that there are no ways for employees to connect in a remote setting except for work.
-There are no breaks and lunch times where they can have informal talks and discussions.
-Company values aren’t shared, and there’s no way to boost employee morale, stemming from a lack of human interaction.
+Many brands complain that there are no ways for employees to connect remotely outside of work.
+There are no breaks or lunchtimes when they can have informal discussions.
+Company values aren’t shared, and there’s no way to boost employee morale due to a lack of human interaction.

 Virtual team-building sessions address these challenges.
-Various communication tools help you bridge gaps between team members and lower the repercussions of a lack of physical meetings.
-You can use Zoom to organize informal meetings and gatherings that help with virtual team building.
+Various communication tools help you bridge gaps between team members and mitigate the impact of reduced in-person meetings.
+You can use Zoom to organize informal meetings and gatherings to support virtual team building.
 These sessions can be informal, where you can organize games, contests, and virtual escape rooms for employees to relax and enjoy with their fellow team members.

-Virtual team building becomes a must if you want remote teams to stay productive and have brand loyalty.
+Virtual team building is essential if you want remote teams to stay productive and build brand loyalty.
 It allows you to infuse an organizational culture amongst employees and facilitate light-hearted conversations across teams.

 6. Prioritize One-on-Ones

-Employees don’t have the proactiveness while working from home as they do in the office.
+Employees are less proactive when working from home than they are in the office.
 They wouldn’t reach out to their supervisors in case of small queries, nor would they bother their colleagues for small help if needed.
 Communication isn’t always real-time, and there aren’t ways to know if your employees are having a bad day.

-One-on-ones are necessary to gather valuable opinions and information from employees about their experiences with other members, communication, work challenges, etc. Have an agenda and listen to what your team members are saying.
-The one-on-ones are great for gathering feedback as well.
+One-on-ones are necessary to gather valuable insights from employees about their experiences with other team members, communication, work challenges, and more.
+Have an agenda and listen to your team members.
+The one-on-ones are also great for gathering feedback.
 Ask employees about how you can improve as a company.
-You can even give a brief performance review, communicate essential company policies, etc.
+You can also provide a brief performance review and communicate essential company policies.

-Encourage employees to switch their cameras on in these meetings since video meetings let you build upon verbal communication.
+Encourage employees to turn on their cameras during these meetings, as video helps build on verbal communication.
 It can eliminate confusion and instill trust among employees.

 7. Roll out policies and processes

-Employees are still getting used to the whole idea of balancing a hybrid work system or entire work-from-home systems.
+Employees are still adjusting to the concept of balancing a hybrid work model or an entirely work-from-home model.
 Some employees get onboarded remotely without knowing how to navigate their new workplace virtually.

-All the confusion is cleared if you simply have standard operation procedures and set processes for your employees.
-Update these policies and guidelines for working remotely according to your goals and strategies, and find a way to ensure that the team members have access to the updated information and resources.
+All confusion is cleared when you have standard operating procedures and established processes for your employees.
+Update these policies and guidelines for remote work to align with your goals and strategies, and ensure team members have access to the updated information and resources.

 8. Track performance and progress